wyrm65/skin.apptv/README.md

 script.skin.helper.widgets v1.0.22

 ## OPTIONAL ADDONS
 The following addons will be made use of if installed by the user.
-The skin will prompt the user to allow the installation of any nessecary addons if the user selects an option requiring an addon.
+The skin will prompt the user to allow the installation of any necessary addons if the user selects an option requiring an addon.
 In addition a number of the optional addons can be installed via the skins settings menus.

 script.libraryeditor
 script.cdartmanager